Qarj/WebImblaze-Framework/MANUAL.md

 ## `wif.pl --env PROD`
 Sets the environment to PROD and runs the last test with the saved options.

-## `--use_browsermob_proxy`
-Starts BrowserMob Proxy, passes to WebImblaze the proxy port, then shuts down BrowserMob Proxy when the test is complete.

 ## `--selenium-host`
 Passes the Selenium (Grid) host to `wi.pl`.